hugo-baptista/ros2-beneutral-pps14/README.md

 <details><summary>Creating Launch files with custom Parameters</summary>

-- Create a `launch` directory in the package, there create the launch files with custom parameters:
+- Create a `launch` directory in the package, and in it create the launch files with custom parameters:
 ```
 from launch import LaunchDescription
 from launch_ros.actions import Node